 - In a jug place cream, icing sugar and vanilla extract and whisk until combined.
 Add the melted chocolate almond milk mixture to the jug and mix until fully combined.

 - Pour the mixture into x8 popsicle moulds – fill each mould two thirds full.
 Divide frozen raspberries into the moulds and use a knife to push them down into the chocolate mixture.
 Fill up popsicles with remaining mixture.
 Cover with foil and insert popsicle sticks piercing through the foil.
 (The foil holds the sticks upright) Freeze for 6 hours or until the popsicles are frozen.

-5. When the popsicles are fully frozen, remove them from the popsicle moulds by running the moulds under room temperature water for a couple of seconds and pulling gently to remove.
-Lay on baking paper and place in the freezer until you are ready to decorate.
+- When the popsicles are fully frozen, remove them from the popsicle moulds by running the moulds under room temperature water for a couple of seconds and pulling gently to remove the popsicle.
+Lay them on parchment paper and place in the freezer until you are ready to decorate.

 - Melt the dark chocolate and white chocolate and then dip or drizzle the popsicles into the white and dark chocolate and sprinkle with freeze-dried raspberries and grated chocolate.
 Freeze for a further 10 minutes until the chocolate is set and then enjoy!